claudia1462656918/MSiA-Value-Chain-Project/README.md

    **Backlog**

-   * Interpret each model and select the most efficient and understandable one

-   * Train different models that are applicable to the data set –4 points

-   * Examine which metric is more appropriate to evaluate all models –2 points

-   * Perform different methods to see variable importance and select those for later model training if necessary  –2 points (planned for the next two weeks)

    * Data preparation for different models using one hot encoding and other cleansing methods –2 points (planned for the next two weeks)

 	* Detect any correlation between parameters and consider exclusion of those highly correlated –2 points (planned for the next two weeks)